DigitalQatalyst/DQ-Intranet-DWS-/RLS_SETUP_GUIDE.md

 GRANT SELECT ON public.communities_with_counts TO anon;
 GRANT SELECT ON public.posts_with_meta TO anon;
 GRANT SELECT ON public.posts_with_reactions TO anon;

+-- Grant INSERT permission on memberships (for anonymous joins) GRANT INSERT ON public.memberships TO anon;
+GRANT INSERT ON public.memberships TO authenticated;

 -- Grant EXECUTE permission on RPC functions
 GRANT EXECUTE ON FUNCTION public.get_feed TO anon;